sollie11/enterbsd/README.md

 6. Copy and paste a few shell commands to install mkisofs, the utility we need to create the ISOs.
 We do not want to install via pkg, because pkg itself downloads and consumes around 50MB, which adds to the size of the ISO.
+Please download the latest versions of the three files, these versions were valid on 2018-01-12.

 `cd /root`